Determinantally equivalent nonzero functions: Proof of the main result

-By using the same arguments we had used when applying equation (\ref{equal_determinants_relation}) with $n=3$ in section~\ref{section_short_pf}, we find that a term from the LHS of (\ref{leibniz_formula_4_by_4}) that comes from a $\sigma\in S_4$ which in its cyclic representation contains $2$-cycles (e.g., $\sigma=(1 2)(3 4)$ or $(2 4)(1 3)$ or $(1 3)(2)(4)$, etc.) is equal to the analogous term from the RHS of (\ref{leibniz_formula_4_by_4}).
-The same statement holds for terms that come from a $\sigma\in S_4$ which in its cyclic representation contains at least two $1$-cycles (e.g., $\sigma=(1)(2)(3)(4)$ or $(3)(4)(1)(2)$ or $(2 3)(1)(4)$, etc.).
+It is clear that for a permutation $\sigma\in S_4$ not a $3$- or $4$-cycle, the summands on both sides of (\ref{leibniz_formula_4_by_4}) agree.
 Therefore, as we had done when we were analyzing equation (\ref{leibniz_equality_for_3_by_3}), we can subtract such terms from both sides of (\ref{leibniz_formula_4_by_4}) and be left with